Level 2 Interior Systems Installer Apprentice

 Internal work includes dry lining, metal stud partitions, suspended ceilings, plastering and floor screeding.

-After successfully completing a Level 2 qualification in Dry Lining you will be able to progress onto an Advanced Level 3 Supervisory Role or you maybe offered a fulltime position within the company.
+After successfully completing a Level 2 qualification you will be able to progress onto an Level 3 NVQ or, alternatively you will be fully qualified to be self employed.

 The ideal candidate should be eager and keen to succeed within the construction industry.
 They should be able to cope with the physical demands of the role and to work well in a small friendly team.
 The potential candidate will need to have good attendance and be prompt and on time with the work that you carry out.
 You will need good hand eye coordination skills with an eye for detail and have a focused approach on all the work that you carry out.